 Special Note about TD Ameritrade Statements and Confirmations

-If you recently started receiving additional mail from TD Ameritrade, it may be because you haven’t logged into your online account and confirmed your mailing preferences since TD Ameritrade and Charles Schwab are in the process of merging.
+Suppose you recently started receiving additional mail from TD Ameritrade.
+In that case, it may be because you haven’t logged into your online account and confirmed your mailing preferences since TD Ameritrade and Charles Schwab are in the process of merging.

 When you get a chance, please log in to: www.advisorclient.com.
 You’ll need your full account number to log in if you haven’t registered before.
 If you have registered and forgotten your password, please click on forgot my password.
 After you’ve logged in, you’ll see three options: Accounts, Documents, and My Profile.
 Click on My Profile, and then Communication Preferences.
 You’ll be able to choose electronic delivery of documents.
 If we can help, give us a call, or contact TD Ameritrade tech support at 800-431-3500.

 The stock and bond markets appear to have stabilized to some degree, which is a great thing.
 Once we believe the negative volatility is behind us, we plan to jump back into the markets and hopefully ride the wave back up to the end of 2022 on a good note.

 Overall, our portfolios are still in “be careful” mode until we see more signs of stability.
 One of our research companies has said the most important line in the sand is 4150 on the S&P 500.
 In July, the market closed at 4130, just below this crucial number.
 If the market jumps above this critical level, that could mean that the worst is behind us.
 Here are some pieces of evidence that the worst may be behind us soon.

 The Federal Reserve will likely stop their interest rate increases when inflation is under control.
 This would be good for the economy and the stock market.
 This chart shows how much each of these assets has dropped in price since their peak.
 So things appear to be heading in the right direction.